solidarychain/solidarychain-development-monorepo/NOTES.md

 # every change on @solidary-network/common-cc, must be builded to be used in dependent packages
 $ npx lerna run build --scope @solidary-network/common-cc --stream
-# build person-cc or participant-cc (before upgrade person chaincode, seems strange we have to that, because we see lerna building all packages in mono repo, but it is a fact that if we not do that it deploys the cc with same code...., causing some problems to get it)
+# build person-cc or participant-cc (before upgrade person chaincode, seems strange we have to do that, because we see lerna building all packages in mono repo, but it is a fact that if we not do that it deploys the cc with same code...., causing some problems to get it)
+$ npx lerna run build --scope @solidary-network/participant-cc --stream
 $ npx lerna run build --scope @solidary-network/person-cc --stream
-$ npx lerna run build --scope @solidary-network/participant-cc --stream
 $ npx lerna run build --scope @solidary-network/cause-cc --stream
 $ npx lerna run build --scope @solidary-network/transaction-cc --stream